luisaveiro/luisaveiro/README.md

 #### Summary

 <p align="justify">
-I specialise in business and operational growth in start-ups by providing technical leadership, hands-on development and the delivery experience of cloud-based solutions with a broad mix of languages, frameworks and technologies.
+As an engineering leader, I strive in cultivating high-performance teams and fostering a thriving engineering culture.
+My primary motivation is to inspire and motivate cross-functional teams to function in a collaborative and innovative work environment.
+I’m an advocate for professional development to allow software engineers to exceed expectations and provide substantial contributions to company growth and longevity.
+Additionally, I prioritise creating an inclusive and supportive atmosphere that encourages open dialogue and continuous improvement.
 </p>

 <p align="justify">
-My primary objective is to architect and build state of the art technologies to solve genuine real-world problems; whilst leading, building and inspiring multiple high-performing software engineering teams.
-I’m an advocate for professional development to allow software engineers to provide substantial contributions for company growth and longevity.
+My expertise in driving high-performance teams extends beyond leadership, encompassing a keen focus on optimising processes and workflows.
+By implementing efficient systems and streamlining operations, I have successfully enhanced productivity and reduced time-to-market for various projects.
+I understand the importance of well-defined processes and leverage data-driven insights to identify areas for improvement.
+This approach has facilitated seamless collaboration among teams, leading to increased efficiency and better outcomes.
+As a result, I am well-versed in leveraging the best practices and methodologies to ensure projects are executed with precision and excellence.
 </p>

 <p align="justify">
-My qualifications have provided me with a variety of information systems knowledge and practical skills, primarily in software engineering.
-I have a variety of business skills which allows me to relate to all levels of management, to a variety of business positions, and work successfully with a diversity of personalities, customers, and end-users.
+I have a passion for solution design and system architecture.
+My proficiency in developing cloud-based solutions spans a diverse range of languages, frameworks, and technologies.
+Leveraging cutting-edge tools and industry standards, I have consistently delivered innovative and scalable solutions that meet complex challenges.
+My focus on product development and delivery has yielded outstanding results, driving business growth and operational success in start-up environments.
+I combine hands-on development experience with a strategic vision, ensuring that solutions are technically robust and aligned with the overarching business objectives.
 </p>

 <p align="justify">
-My methodology towards my work is to discover, innovate and deliver cutting edge solutions with elegant UX/UI.
-I will push my abilities to be a valuable asset for my team, and to bring the best out of my team.
-To ensure we can drive business opportunities by continuously delivering best-in-class cloud-based systems within budgets and deadlines.
+In addition to my professional endeavours, I am deeply committed to fostering collaboration and knowledge sharing within the tech community.
+As the founder DevCampfire, a small vibrant community of practice, I provide a platform for passionate tech individuals to socialise, collaborate, and share their expertise.
+Furthermore, my dedication to improving developer workflows extends to my contributions to open-source projects.
+My open-source projects are specifically designed to streamline processes and eliminate unnecessary onboarding challenges for software engineers.
 </p>

-I have been nominated in [45 Software Engineering Leaders in London worth watching in 2020](https://www.linkedin.com/posts/luisaveiro_im-featured-in-45-software-engineering-leaders-activity-6728938988024995840-bw6H) by Hays Digital Technology.
+I have been nominated in the **45 Software Engineering Leaders in London worth watching in 2020** by Hays Digital Technology and in the **top 50 UK Software Engineering Leaders to watch in 2023** by Alfa Technology.

 ---